Skip to main content

 cifuzz init

-CI Fuzz will the project as a Gradle project and provide instructions how to configure your project to enable fuzz testing.
+CI Fuzz automatically recognizes Gradle as the build system of the project and provides instructions how to configure your project to enable fuzz testing.

 plugins {